 And so I began the awkward and painful business of blowing Don off.
 I cut our after-class chats shorter and shorter.
 When I spotted him across the courtyard, I’d smile, wave and turn away abruptly.
 When he caught me in a crowd, I’d shake his hand, exchange a pleasantry or two, and return to my conversation.
 My replies to the two or three e-mails he sent were brief and vague, and I let a day or so pass before sending them off, trusting the lag to deliver my message.

 But Don wouldn’t take the cue.
-Rather than revert to a strictly pro forma relationship, as most people would have done, he continued to treat me as though we shared some especially close connection.
+Rather than revert to a strictly pro forma relationship, as most people would have done, he continued to treat me as though we’d suckled on the same wet nurse.
 Ubiquitous were the bright-eyed grins, the hearty “Hey, Max!,” the halfback-like dashes through crowds to proffer a hand.
 When I responded as coolly as good manners allowed, I saw hurt in Don’s eyes.
 But I also saw something else: resolve.
 He wore the look of a man who prided himself on not caving in easily.

 I found it deeply unnerving, mainly because I found it inexplicable.
 Emotionally stable and socially skilled, Don in no way resembled my mental picture of a glommer-onner.
 I’d ridden in cars alone with him on a couple of occasions and never caught the slightest hint of sexual interest, which ruled out the other obvious motive.
 After some months of ducking and running and thinking, I finally arrived at what struck me as the beginning of a good hypothesis: Having served the parish in so many capacities for over a decade, Don claimed a proprietary stake in the place, as well as the attention of all the people in it.
 He would suffer no one to high-hat him, certainly not some newb who had yet to be admitted to the Sacraments.